 - A grade-point average of at least 3.0 (“A”= 4) on all undergraduate work and 3.0 on any graduate-level work previously taken.

 - Satisfactory academic standing at the last institution attended.

 - GRE scores are required.
 The preferred GRE score is at least 295 (combined verbal and quantitative sections), but students may be admitted with lower scores when they have a strong undergraduate GPA.
 For older GRE scores, a score of at least 1000 (combined verbal and quantitative sections) is preferred.
 The LSU code for GRE reporting is 6373.
 The departmental code for SLIS is 4701.
-We will accept scores that are more than five years old.
+We will not accept scores that are more than five years old.

 - Three letters of recommendation from professors, employers, librarians, information professionals, or others who are familiar with your academic and professional qualifications.
 (Recommendation letters can either be attached electronically to the online admission application, be emailed to email@example.com , or mailed to the SLIS office)

 - A one-page essay stating your purpose and goals in applying to our program.
 In your statement, include the nature of your interest, how you became interested in this field, your short-and long-term goals, the strengths that you would bring to the information profession, and how the SLIS program will help meet your career and educational objectives.
 This essay will be included in the evidence on which the admission decision is based.